 The CCC certification process also includes comprehensive application documents, factory preparation and various payments and fees.

 Manufacturers of products with a CCC obligation are required to apply for the CCC Certification with the responsible certification authority.
-Only the manufacture of the product can apply for the CCC certification
+Only the manufacturer of the product can apply for the CCC certification

 Which products must be CCC marked?

 The following table provides a brief overview of products for which certification is mandatory.

 2. Circuit switches, electric devices for protection or connection

 3. Low-voltage Electrical Apparatus

 5. Electric tools

 6. Welding machines